Nigeria unrest spreads after shooting of protesters - RFI

 He said at least 25 others were wounded.

+Nigerian President Muhammadu Buhari has appealed for calm, without directly addressing Tuesday's incident.

-The centre of Lagos, a sprawling city that is home to 20 million people, was deserted and shops were closed Wednesday under the curfew.
+The centre of Lagos, a sprawling city that is home to 20 million people, was largely deserted and shops closed Wednesday under the curfew.

 In another district a bus station was ablaze and there were sporadic clashes between bottle-throwing youths and police, who occasionally shot into the air.